-- Teacher and counselor profiles and recommendations - · Past academic achievement in the relevant subject areas - · Placement and standardized test results - · Reading ability - · Personal factors: study habits, motivation, attendance record in college prep are less likely to be college ready.
-And students aiming for more elite schools-U of I, Grinnell, the Ivies-should be taking the honors/AP level.
+- Teacher and counselor profiles and recommendations - Past academic achievement in the relevant subject areas - Placement and standardized test results - Reading ability - Personal factors: study habits, motivation, attendance record

 Is the college prep level challenging enough?
 What difference does it make when applying to college?